Cog-Creators/Red-DiscordBot/docs/install_ubuntu_bionic.rst

 Run :code:`redbot <your instance name>` and run through the initial setup.
 This will ask for your token and a prefix.

-.. warning:: Audio will not work on Raspberry Pi's **below** 2B.
-This is a CPU problem and *cannot* be fixed.